applications, facebook, media, social icon applications, media, social, twitter icon applications, instagram, media, social icon

 • 2 hours/month for virtual SSD meetings.
 The April meeting is replaced by the SSD Social at the OLA Conference.

 • Depending on which tasks you take on and how many people end up on the committee, expect 1-4 additional hours/month to complete your tasks.
-You will also be invited to the SSD Leadership retreat in August to debrief and begin planning the next year for SSD and lay the groundwork for the 2025 conference.
+You will also be invited to the SSD Leadership retreat in September 2025 to begin planning the next year for SSD and lay the groundwork for the 2026 conference.
+This has been 2.5 days at the beach for several years, but we have had virtual attendees as well.

 Want in?
 Need more info?
 Email the chair, Rinny Lakin: [email protected]